Radu Albot: 2020–21: Inaugural ATP Cup, Australian Open third round, struggles, out of top 100

 In January 2020, Albot participated in the Inaugural 2020 ATP Cup in the Group stage as a member of the Moldovan team.
+He snapped an eighth -match losing streak at the opening round of Roland Garros and reached the quarterfinals at the 2020 Sofia Open with a win over top seed Denis Shapovalov.

 Albot reached the third round at the 2021 Australian Open for the first time at this Major where he defeated World No. 13 Roberto Bautista Agut en route before losing to 24th seed Casper Ruud.
-In February, seeded sixth he made his first semifinal in 19 months and of the year at the 2021 Singapore Tennis Open where he lost to Alexander Bublik.
+In February, seeded sixth, he made his first semifinal in 19 months and of the year at the 2021 Singapore Tennis Open where he lost to Alexander Bublik.

 After eight first rounds losses he dropped out of the top 100 on 2 August 2021.

 He finished with a 6-15 ATP win–loss record for the 2021 season, ranked No. 125.